 Last Updated on

 Newfoundland and Labrador is a province of Canada.
 It is located in the easternmost part of the country.
 The province is divided into two main islands: Newfoundland and Labrador.
-However, majority (roughly 90%) of its population live in the island of Newfoundland.
+However, the majority (roughly 90%) of its population live on the island of Newfoundland.
 Historically, the province is home to a wide range of ethnicity including French, Irish and the local tribes in this province.
 This makes travel to Newfoundland and Labrador exciting – there is so much culture to explore.